-There are five assignments to hand in.
-These exercises involve a mix of algebra, questions on research articles, performing statistical analyses using Stata, and writing about your analysis in a clear rigorous way.
+There are three assignments to hand in.
+These exercises involve a mix of applications of theory, questions on research articles, performing statistical analyses using Stata, and writing about your analysis in a clear rigorous way.
 You will be graded on the quality and clarity of your answers.